isaiahiu/tweeter/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
 - Navigate to `localhost:3000` in a browser where users will be prompted to log in.
-- Register link will be available in the top right corner of header of users without an account.
-- Users must be logged in to be able to create new URLs, edit, or delete their own URLs.
-- Without an account, user can still use short links.

 ## Project Features